cpp-lln-lab/datalad_crash_course/README.md

 Here are some
 [tips on how to write good save messages](http://handbook.datalad.org/en/latest/basics/101-102-populate.html#fom-commit-message-guidance).

-Note that a save are often reffered to as "commits" and that are thus accompanied by a "commit message".
+Note that "saves" are often referred to as "commits" and that are thus accompanied by a "commit message".

 **Example**